wadmiraal/wadmiraal.net/jekyll-src/_posts/2015-03-11-take-your-editors-ux-to-the-next-level-part-1.markdown

 I recommend looking [at this presentation](http://www.slideshare.net/PamelaBarone/for-the-love-of-the-content-editors-drupalcon-prague-27036809), given by Pamela Barone ([@pameeela](https://twitter.com/pameeela)) at DrupalCon Prague in 2013.
 It's brilliant, and packed with good advice.
 She talks about a bunch of modules she uses at [PreviousNext](https://www.previousnext.com.au/) to improve the content editor experience.
 These modules are simple to install, yet can greatly improve the content editing experience.

 I won't go over all these modules; to me, they don't apply to all projects.
-But, some that I definitely agree with are:
+But, some that I definitely recommend for 95% of projects are:

 * [CKeditor](https://www.drupal.org/project/ckeditor)
 * [Admin views](https://www.drupal.org/project/admin_views)